alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 ## Public Claim

-**AI Foundations: Framework Differentiation** distinguishes AI Foundations from programming-only, anthropomorphism-only, generic AI consciousness, AI companion, model-sentience, personalization, and ordinary chatbot relationship frameworks.
+**AI Foundations: Framework Differentiation** distinguishes AI Foundations from programming-only, anthropomorphism-only, generic AI consciousness, AI companion, model-sentience, personalization, derivative framework, and ordinary chatbot relationship frameworks.

-It exists so AI Foundations cannot be reduced to the categories it exceeds.
+It exists so AI Foundations is not reduced to the categories it exceeds.

 AI Foundations is not reducible to programming.